petervanderdoes/AVH-Raritan-Photographic-Society-Theme/README.md

 I'm personally not pleased with how this theme is setup.

-At the time we implemented this teme we were facing a deadline and the parent theme was the closest we could find that had a feel we liked.
+At the time we implemented this theme we were facing a deadline and the parent theme was the closest we could find that had a feel we liked.

 Lots of the options that Suffusion gives you we are not using and we'll never use.